Version Information: Version 1.0 +Caplifive

 available in C-mode is accessed

-in C-mode, an illegal instruction (2)
+in C-mode, an illegal instruction (2) exception is raised.

 8. Interrupts and Exceptions